 “My wife and I attended Mary’s presentation on Shipwrecks at the Maine Historical Society.
 We were so impressed with not only her content expertise, but also with her engaging delivery.
 History and marine biology came alive!
-The wonderful mixture of the serious and the humorous made for a great learning experience.
 Mary is a true educator adept at facilitating the curiosity of all ages.” – Corvis Catsouphes

 “You were wonderful!
 Not only what you present is great, but your enthusiasm just glows!” – Librarian